8 Signs You’re Not Drinking Enough Water

 2. Feeling thirsty

 Alright, this one may seem a bit obvious.
-After all, feeling thirsty is the most apparent sign of low fluid consumption.
+After all, feeling thirsty is the most immediate sign of low fluid consumption.

 It’s also often a symptom of a hangover, since alcoholic beverages dehydrate the body and lower energy levels.